-In order to support this hypothesis, we can look at sculptural evidence, for instance, and compare the anatomical structure of the Kassel Apollo (believed to be a replica of the Parnopios Apollo) or the Lemnian Athena, as passed down through Roman copies, with the Kyniskos statue, as far as we can reconstruct it based on holes for lodgings: we find a major difference in ponderation, stability, and equilibrium.
-The impression gathered from an examination of these statues attributed to Pheidias is one of stability of poses and solidity of bodies, while Polykleitos’ works of art are not well balanced.
-For this reason, Polykleitos’ statues were not appropriate for the representation of gods.
-This comparison allows us to fully comprehend the importance of Polykleitos’ technical achievement, which represents the final outcome of a long, slow, continuous technical process begun at the end of the 6th century BC, through small but significant formal stages.
+In order to support this hypothesis, we can look at sculptural evidence.
+For instance, we can compare the anatomical structure of the Kassel Apollo (believed to be a replica of the Parnopios Apollo) or the Lemnian Athena, as passed down through Roman copies, with the Kyniskos statue, as far as we can reconstruct it based on holes for mounting: we find a major difference in balance and stability.
+The impression gathered from an examination of these statues attributed to Pheidias is one of stable poses and solid bodies, while Polykleitos’s works of art are not well balanced.
+For this reason, Polykleitos’s statues were not appropriate for the representation of gods.
+This comparison allows us to fully comprehend the importance of Polykleitos’s achievement, the final outcome of a long, slow, continuous technical process begun at the end of the sixth century BC, through small but significant formal stages.

-This analysis brings me to conclude that significant changes in Greek sculpture are to be detected around that time: it is a transitional period, which seems to include the decades of the second quarter of the fifth century.
-In this perspective I prefer a paradigm of continuity, instead of a clear-cut division of artistic periods, artists, and styles: poses, typologies, iconographic schemes of statues of the second quarter of the fifth century are inherited from the past.
-Furthermore, late Archaic artists of the ancient Mediterranean worked across the specific year 480 BC [some of them were not killed by the Persians!]: the case of Kritios and Nesiotes is self-evident in this regard.
-This experimental phase lasts several decades until the middle of the fifth century: it is with Polykleitos’ activity that we detect a significant change, a disruptive innovation in pose and scheme in comparison with the previous artistic production.
+This analysis brings me to conclude that significant changes in Greek sculpture are to be detected around that time: it is a transitional period, which seems to include the second quarter of the fifth century.
+I favor a paradigm of continuity instead of a clear-cut division of artistic periods, artists, and styles: the poses, typologies, iconography of statues of the second quarter of the fifth century are inherited from the past.
+Furthermore, late Archaic artists of the ancient Mediterranean worked both before and after the year 480 BC (some of them were spared by the Persians!): the case of Kritios and Nesiotes is self-evident in this regard.
+This experimental phase lasted several decades until the middle of the fifth century: it is with Polykleitos that we detect a significant change, a disruptive innovation in pose and scheme in comparison with the previous artistic production.

-Said that, the notion “Severe style Period” must not be expunged from handbooks, but we must be aware using it that it is a modern, conventional art-historical label, sometimes misleading, sometimes useful. those still It must be clear that to the ancients, and at least to me, the Severe style Period never existed.
+This notwithstanding, the notion of a “Severe style period” need not be expunged from handbooks, but we must be aware that we use it as a modern, conventional art-historical label, somewhat misleading, yet nonetheless useful.
+Reading ancient sources is very instructive on the perception of aesthetic evaluation and judgments of ancient art and artists and the modern reception of it in the construction of an art-historical system.
+In epigram 62 by Poseidippos of Pella, for instance, there is no distinction between the late Archaic and Classical periods, between Late Archaic and Classical artists.
+To him, what happened before Lysippos’s activity is considered as an indistinct entity.
+According to Latin literary sources, the art of bronze sculpture proceeds through formal steps and advancement, adopting the scale of hardness and beauty: from the most rigid statues by Late Archaic artists to the less rigid statues by Kalamis, to the beautiful ones by Myron and those more beautiful still by Polykleitos.
+In this frame of progress and continuity, it must be clear that to the ancients the Severe Style as a chronological and stylistic category never existed.

+[A-head]Acknowledgments

+This paper is part of a wider project on a technical lexicon and art criticism in ancient sources: thanks to a National Research Fund (PRIN 2012), as Principal Investigator I am currently working on a new edition of and commentary on Pliny the Elder’s Books of Art.
+I am grateful to Jens Daehner for his invaluable comments on the manuscript.